-The school will inform parents this unit focus by including details in the weekly newsletter and further details by email.
+The school will inform parents of this unit focus by by email.

 Impact

 PSHE Curriculum

 All pupils will be able to fully participate within lessons.
 They will communicate and engage with others, understand the importance of wellbeing and the school rules in order to fully access all learning opportunities.